mattlyle/home-assistant-spca-wake/README.md

 # home-assistant-wake-spca-status
-Home Assistant custom component to pull the data about adoption statuses
+Home Assistant custom component to pull the data about adoption statuses from spcawake.org